 There are a few things to know before dyeing your hair with coffee:

 - It may not work on your existing color.
-“If you’ve been to the salon a couple of times and had your hair bleached—especially when you’ve changed hair colors many times — coffee hair dye may not hold on to your hair evenly,” Davis says.
+“If you’ve been to the salon a couple of times and had your hair bleached—especially when you’ve changed hair colors many times—coffee hair dye may not hold on to your hair evenly,” Davis says.

-- It’s also not likely to have the same effect on red, grey, or neon hair, and blondes may have trouble getting the rich brunette hue they’re after.
+- It’s also not likely to have the same effect on red, gray or neon hair, and blondes may have trouble getting the rich brunette hue they’re after.
 “Those with existing brown shades that are closer to the type of coffee color they’d apply are perfect for this type of hair dye,” Davis says.

 - Your hair color will turn out darker with a darker coffee roast.
 But Mahalli says if your hair is already dark, the coffee stain may not do much beyond covering gray hairs.

-Your Health Nut Friends Will Be Hella-Impressed
+Your Health-Nut Friends Will Be Hella Impressed

-Here’s great news: using coffee over conventional dyes could give your hair a health boost.
+Here’s great news: Using coffee over conventional dyes could give your hair a health boost.
 “Coffee hair dye doesn’t make your hair dry out compared to over-the-counter dyes, and it stimulates hair growth by boosting the structure of the hair roots and making the shaft much sturdier,” Davis says.